johmsalas/shake.nvim/README.md

 ### Operator

+Add LUA functions as custom repeatable vim operators.
+Using `shake.nvim` you get:

+- Custom key binding to apply the function on:
+  - Current line
+  - Until end of line
+  - Given a vim object, like `aw` or `p`
+  - The current word, using **LSP rename**.
+Affecting the definition and its references

 Suppose constant, camel and dash cases were setup using the following code

 ```lua
 -- keys order: 'line', 'eol', 'visual', 'operator', 'lsp_rename'
 shake.register_keys(shake.api.to_constant_case, {'crnn', 'crN', 'crn', 'crn', 'cRn'})